feifeiji89/attribution-reporting-api/AGGREGATE.md

 ### Optional: named budgets

-Named budgets is an optional feature that gives API callers the ability to manage `L1` contribution budget distribution across different aggregatable buckets or types of attributions, addressing common challenges such as:
+Named budgets is an optional feature that gives API callers the ability to manage `L1` contribution budget distribution across different types of attributions, addressing common challenges such as:

 - Allocating the privacy budget between different types of attributions (e.g., biddable vs. non-biddable).